-

 Field-based filtering of data records

-By default, NetScaler exports hundreds of fields in transaction log even when the endpoints do not require all of the exported data.
+By default, NetScaler exports hundreds of fields in the transaction log even when the endpoints do not require all of the exported data.
 Also, each endpoint expects the JSON payload to be encoded in a specific format such as the start and end of a data record, the delimiter between data records, and buffer start and end.

 Splunk expects the JSON payload coming from NetScaler to be encoded in the following format: